users here right now: 2,325

 - Avoid posting content that is a duplicate of content posted within the last 7 days.

-- Submissions with [in-depth] in the title have stricter post length and quality guidelines
+- Text posts need to encourage in-depth and detailed discussion.
+Avoid generalized invitations to discuss frequently discussed topics.
+Submissions with [in-depth] in the title have stricter post length and quality guidelines

 - Titles must accurately and truthfully represent the content of the submission